These

 Arrange remaining 5 1x4s on bottom of planter as shown.

-Nail 1x4s in place, using two nails in the end of each board as before, and two nails on the outside edges
+Nail 1x4s in place, using two nails in the end of each board as before, and two nails on the outside edges at about 12" and 24" to attach the outside boards to the side boards.

-the 2x2s in place at 6", 18", and 30".
-Tack in place with finishing nails.
-Turn planter over and nail in place from inside of planter.
+with finishing nails.
+Turn planter over and nail in place from inside

-Planter with Handles Adding Handles
+Adding Handles

 Turn planter right side up.